functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/codata.md

 There are no constraints on this interface as defined; we can turn any switch on, even if it is already on, and vice versa.
 The first step to implement such a constraint is to add a type parameter, which will hold the state of the `Switch`.
+This type parameter doesn't correspond to any data we store in `Switch`, so it is a phantom type.

 ```scala mdoc:reset:silent
 trait Switch[A] {